 (d) Objection by Child.
-A child age twelve (12) or older may object to the agency's request that the court approve its compelling reasons for the continued voluntary arrangement and may be heard on the reasons for the objection.
-After hearing from the child, and notwithstanding the child's objection, the court may approve the agency's compelling reasons and the voluntary arrangement.
+A child age twelve (12) or older may object to the agency's request that the court approve its compelling reasons for the continued

-(e) Findings and Order Approving Voluntary Arrangement.
+(e) Findings and Order Approving Continued Voluntary Arrangement.
 When the court approves the responsible social services agency's compelling reasons for the child to continue in voluntary foster care for treatment, and finds that the agency has made reasonable efforts to finalize a permanent plan for the child, the court shall issue an order approving the continued voluntary foster care for treatment arrangement, and continuing the matter under the court's jurisdiction for the purpose of reviewing the child's placement every twelve (12) months while the child is in foster care.

-(f) Voluntary Arrangement Not in Child's Best Interests.
+(f) Continued Voluntary Arrangement Not in Child's Best Interests.
 If the court does not approve the voluntary arrangement after hearing from the child or the child's guardian ad litem, the court shall dismiss the petition.
 The agency shall either: